 |Rent Type Price||May||vs Last Month|

-Looking at the median rent price for an apartment in Culver City, CA, you can note that it remains flat with a price tag of $3,620.
-The median rent for a house is still $4,250 with no significant changes this month.
-Condo for rent is now available for the same pricing as previously — $2,290.
-If you’re looking for a room, the price tag still starts at $1,300.
+Looking at the median rent price for an apartment in Culver City, CA, you can note that it remains flat with a price tag of $3,722.
+The median rent for a house is still $5,474 with no significant changes this month.
+Condo for rent is now available for the same pricing as previously — $3,508.
+An average duplex is now available for $3,000, cause median rent for a duplex remains the same this month.
+If you’re looking for a room, the price tag still starts at $1,500.
 The median price did not change this time.
+Townhouse rent pricing didn’t change, the price still starts at $5,503.

 Apartments for rent in Culver City may be pricey, ‘cause just about everyone wishes, they lived here.
 An easy shot to both the shore and Downtown Los Angeles, Culver City is the place for people who value their time and want to have everything at once.
 Look for 2-bed houses for rent in Culver City, Los Angeles to have easy access to all the perks of the big city.
 If you’re a fan of sunbathing, Marina Del Rey will be your closest destination with its beautiful sunny beaches and warm ocean.
 The airport is nearby, too, if you need to meet your family or go on vacation someplace to cool your head after Californian heat.
 Beware of the notorious traffic jams though; better take the Metro Expo Line.